ruhulaminparvez/Pythonista/README.md

 __In Python Datatypes Mainly Organized Into Five Types__

-_1. None Type: an object does not contain any value_ _2.
-Numeric Type: int,float,complex_
+1. _None Type: an object does not contain any value_
+2. Numeric Type: int,float,complex
-_3. Sequences : str,bytes,bytearray,list,tuple,range_
+3. Sequences : str,bytes,bytearray,list,tuple,range
-_4. Sets : Does not allow duplicates_
+4. Sets : Does not allow duplicates
-_5. Mapping : which can use map and reduce_
+5. Mapping : which can use map and reduce